pranshukas/Todo-List/README.md

 # Todo-List

 A Simple Todo List Created with Node.js/Express and EJS.
-User can add the list of task everyday and cross-them when completed.
+User can add the list of tasks to complete everyday and cross-them whenever completed.

 ![Todo-List](public/images/Capture.png)